Do you know How to Get Rid of Spider Mites affecting your outdoor and indoor plants? Here’re the most effective ways to

 11. Apply Rubbing Alcohol

 By using the alcohol on the underside of the affected plant, you can easily kill the mites.
-Use a clean cloth or cotton ball for this and pour a small amount of Isopropyl rubbing alcohol on it.
+Use a clean cloth or cotton ball to pour a small amount of Isopropyl rubbing alcohol on it.
 Motion it on the infected leaves.

 12. Use Proprietary Product